 Taylor Swift’s ‘ME!’
-Music Video Is Filled With Easter Eggs, Here Are The Fan-Favorites
+Music Video Is Filled With Easter Eggs, Here Are The Fan Favorites

 The big day for Taylor Swift fans has finally arrived.
-The pop singer dropped her new single featuring Brendan Urie of Panic! at the Disco, “ME!,” at midnight on Friday, along with an accompanying music video.
+The pop singer dropped her new single featuring Brendon Urie of Panic! at the Disco, “ME!,” at midnight on Friday, along with an accompanying music video.
 Of course, Swift loves to keep her fans on their toes, so the music video is anything but simple.
 She pointed out when “ME!” was released that the video is filled with several hidden Easter eggs related to her past and even a few hinting at future endeavors.
 Swifties on Twitter have been working non-stop to collect and share everything they’ve found so far.

 The 29-year-old pop sensation unveiled the single, which she teased with a mysterious countdown for the last two weeks, via a live YouTube broadcast at midnight on April 25, according to Cosmopolitan.
 In the comments section, she left a note for her FBI-level investigative fans.